 Georgia’s national drink is chacha, sometimes called “wine vodka” or “grape vodka.”
 It’s a fruity kind of liquor/brandy, absolutely delicious, and available everywhere.
 You can’t come to Tbilisi and Georgia and not have any chacha.
 My favorite places for drinking chacha are at Chacha Corner (where you can buy some for yourself!), and at Warszawa, where a shot of watermelon chacha is only 2 lari.

-42) Daytrip to Mtskehta
+42) Day Trip to Mtskehta

-43) Daytrip to Gori (and Uplistsikhe)
+43) Day Trip to Gori (and Uplistsikhe)

-44) Daytrip to Kazbegi
+44) Day Trip to Kazbegi

 There’s a whole lot more you can do in Tbilisi if you have the time.
 But I think for now, these 44 things should keep you busy on a trip to Tbilisi!

-Tbilisi, Georgia: The Basics
+Tbilisi, Georgia: Basic Information

 Georgia is located in the Caucasus region, between Russia and Armenia.
 The official language is Georgian, which has its own alphabet.
 A lot of people speak Russian, and most young people and those in the tourism industry will speak English.
-Georgia has a population of roughly 3.7 million, with about 1 million living in Tbilisi.
+Georgia has a population of roughly 3.9 million, with just over 1 million living in Tbilisi.
 The official currency is the Georgian Lari (GEL), which is very affordable for those with dollars, pounds, and euros.
 Georgia currently allows certain tourists (including Americans and Brits) to visit for up to 1 year without a visa!

 Getting Around Tbilisi

-Where I Stayed in Tbilisi
+Where to Stay in Tbilisi

 I stayed in two different places for my 6 nights in Tbilisi.
 At the beginning, I stayed at Fabrika Hostel in a 6-bed dorm for 3 nights.
 I also stayed at this Airbnb for 3 nights.
 I would absolutely recommend both, although keep in mind that Fabrika is one of the most expensive hostels in town.
 The Airbnb was fantastic, and unbelievably affordable!
 It cost £19 per night for a studio apartment with its own bathroom and small kitchen (no oven) in a perfect location off Liberty Square.
-I definitely recommend switching neighborhoods if you’re in Tbilisi for a longer stay.
-It felt like a totally different city staying in a different area!
-I’d recommend both as accommodation options.
-But if you want homemade khachapuri and wine as a welcome to your own private place, David’s Airbnb was top-notch.
-His mom also let us stay and take a shower all day after we checked out, before we caught our night train to Yerevan.
-You can read my full review for Fabrika here.
-Sign up for Airbnb and get £25 (or US Dollars equivalent) off your first booking here!
-Book hostels on Hostelworld here, or you can also search for hotels on Booking.com here.

 Tbilisi is one of my favorite cities in the world.
 I absolutely loved my time here.
 The city made me feel so alive, and there was always something going on or something happening.
 This is the perfect city for budget travelers, and shows off a vibrant and beautiful culture.
 If you haven’t been to Tbilisi yet, now is your time to go!